malikinss/practicum/python_engineer_plus/sprint_3/3_3_sql_advanced_features/3_3_12_name_uniq_cnt/readme.md

 ## Description 📝

 The provided SQL query aims to count the number of unique products for each store (`name_store`) in the `products_data_all` table, naming the count `name_uniq_cnt`.
 It seeks to identify the three stores with the smallest number of unique products, where the count exceeds 30, and display the store name and the number of unique products.
-However, the query contains several errors that prevent it from correctly achieving the task's requirements.

 ## Purpose 🎯